Designing for Loads

 Part slowly deforms under constant load

-Likely cause: Creep from sustained stress and/or heat
+Likely cause: Creep from sustained stress and/or temperature

-Fix: Lower stress with a bigger section; change material; reduce heat; add hardware to carry load
+Fix: Lower stress with a larger section; change material; reduce heat; add hardware to carry load

-- Sketch the load and reaction points; mark the load path through the part.
+1. Mark the load and reaction points, then sketch the load path through the part

-- Circle the likely failure initiators: sharp corners, thin roots, layer-peel planes, bolt holes/bearing surfaces.
+2. Flag likely starters: sharp corners, thin roots, layer-peel planes, and bolt bearing surfaces

-- Print a small coupon or scaled section that isolates the risky feature in the same orientation you’ll use.
+3. Print a small coupon or cutout that isolates the risky feature, in the same orientation you’ll use

-- Load it the same way it will be used (pull, bend, twist, drop) and observe where the crack starts.
+4. Load it like the real part (pull, bend, twist, drop) and watch where the crack begins

-- Change one variable at a time (geometry, orientation, walls/infill, material) and re-test before printing the full part.
+5. Change one variable at a time (geometry, orientation, walls/infill, material) and re-test before the full print